Since its inception last Summer, ACT Mental Health Initial Assessment engaged over 220 service users.

 The therapeutic approaches of ACT counsellors:

-ACT counsellors draw from a range of evidence-based therapeutic approaches, including Solution-Focused Brief Therapy (SFBT), Person-Centred Therapy, Narrative Therapy, Cognitive Behavioral Therapy (CBT), and Motivational Interviewing (MI) among others.
+ACT counsellors draw from a range of evidence-based therapeutic approaches, including Solution-Focused Brief Therapy (SFBT), Person-Centred Therapy, Narrative Therapy, Cognitive Behavioral Therapy (CBT), and Motivational Interviewing (MI), among others.
 You can expect an explanation as to which modalities your counsellor uses when you meet for the first time, and a discussion on which fits best for you.
 All counsellors at ACT place great importance on the relationship between you and them and take care to work with you from where you are at.